 The following Housing Element Programs were either initiated by the Board of Supervisors, mandated by state law, or adopted with the 2014-2021 Housing Element.
 The proposed timeline to complete all programs has been outlined in the 2018 General Plan Annual Progress Report.

 - Mobilehome Park and Senior Mobilehome Park Overlays in the Non-Coastal Zone (Board Initiated)

 The Board of Supervisors directed Planning Division staff to craft a new “Mobilehome Park” overlay zone for existing mobile home parks in the unincorporated County.
 A study of the potential for an overlay zone was completed, and draft ordinance language is now being reviewed.
 There would be two overlay zones: one would apply to mobilehome parks in general and the other would apply specifically to senior mobilehome parks.
 These overlay zones would preserve their continued use as mobilehome parks, and for those parks predominantly occupied by seniors, it would maintain the availability of those parks for seniors.
-Planning Division staff expects to bring the overlay zones to the Board of Supervisors in late Summer 2019.
-No hearings are currently scheduled, but updates will be posted as they occur.

 - Supportive and Transitional Housing (State Mandated)